 - After a

-/failping your monitor will remaining in failing status until the next
+/failping your monitor will remaining in a failing state until the next

 - After a failure, Cronitor will temporarily suppress other alerts to avoid duplicates.

-- When your task is running and failing rapidly, alerts are batched to one per minute.
+- When your job is running and failing rapidly, alerts are batched to one per minute.

 "No alerts should be sent for __ hours"

-/pause endpoint to temporarily pause monitoring and alerts for this monitor.
+/pause endpoint to temporarily pause alerts for this monitor.
 An <hours> integer is required.

 To unpause instantly, use "0" hours.
-After the pause expires you may receive an alert immediately if any of your
+After the pause expires you will receive an alert if the monitor is still in a failing state.

-Note: This endpoint is built for use from curl or a browser, and returns an HTML response.
+Note: This endpoint is built for use from a browser and returns an HTML response.
 Clients can ignore the body and trust the response code.